DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Main files** - Detailed Mine Markers v1.4

 **FOMOD** - Whichever options you like, except the one you need to use - `Install USSEP Compatibility`.
-I recommend lore friendly markers with an aditions of new markers for mines.
+I recommend lore friendly markers with an additions of new markers for mines.

 *Finally I won't need to ask Google about where can I get specific kind of ore.
 It is enough to use the search functionality in our map.*